Rating

 Castle Square

-Castle Square was created in the middle ages in front of the first courtyard of the Prague Castle.
-A number of beautifully decorated palaces border the large square.
+Castle Square was laid out in the Middle Ages right in front of the Prague Castle.
+A number of magnificent palaces from the sixteenth to the eighteenth century border the historic square.

 Mary Column